Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: SMBHB detection with BHEX

+It is also ensured that the test cases stay within realistic limits for mass-luminosity relations and brightness temperature.
+The luminosities of the components in each test case have been evaluated, and compared to the millimetre-wavelength fundamental plane presented by \cite{ruffa_fundamental_2023}, for a fixed redshift of $z=0.05$.
+The brightness temperature ($T_\text{b}$) of each component has also been calculated.
+For reference, for the primary source used in the first three examples with $F_{\nu,\text{tot}}=0.03$~Jy, $T_\text{b}=9.4\times10^{10}$~K, within the typical brightness temperature range of VLBI sources.

 In a nominal \(\sim\)2~year mission, the first 1--2 months will be spent in a commissioning phase.
 For the subsequent examples, an observing cadence of $t_{\text{cad}}=1$~year is assumed, beginning as soon as commissioning is complete with two subsequent observing sessions of the same source, during the M87* observation window.
-The source is observed for one night at each of these epochs.
-The mass ratio is also kept constant at $q=1$ (unequal mass cases considered in Appendix \ref{As:supp}).
-The total mass $M$, redshift and specific orbital parameters have then been tuned to produce example cases with realistic mass-luminosity relations.
-A redshift of 0.05 is settled on and the resultant masses lie close to the fundamental plane of black hole accretion at millimetre wavelengths, discovered by \cite{ruffa_fundamental_2023}.
-The source is assumed to lie close to M87* on the sky.
+The source is observed for one night at each of these epochs and is assumed to lie close to M87* on the sky.

-For the visibility data model fitting, we fix the brighter of the Gaussian components to the origin.
-A flat prior is defined for the secondary component's position between $\pm$50~\(\mu\)as.
-A flat prior is used for both component's total flux density and FWHM of 0--1~Jy and 0--30~\(\mu\)as, respectively. $\sigma_\text{pos}$ is provided by the model fitting in \texttt{eht-imaging}.
+Summaries of the key properties of each test case, and the results of the synthetic data simulation and orbit fitting, are presented in Table \ref{t:test_summary}.
+A number of additional test cases are more briefly analysed in Sect. \ref{sss:add}, to further explore the effect of key parameter variations.

-\subsubsection{Case 1: Circular, Minimum Separation}
+\subsubsection{Case 1: Circular, minimum separation}

-The Stokes I image of the binary model is shown in Fig. \ref{f:case1_binary}.
-Table \ref{t:test_summary} and \ref{t:case1_summary} summarises the model and orbit fitting results.
+Table \ref{t:test_summary} and \ref{t:case1_summary} summarise the model and orbit fitting results.
 The true, median and MAP orbit parameters are provided in Table \ref{t:case1_summary}, along with relative errors where they can be calculated.
 Fig. \ref{f:case1_bestfit} depicts the best-fit orbit.
-The low FAR supports the analytic prediction presented in Section \ref{ss:orbit_conf}.
-Additional, useful figures are provided in Appendix \ref{As:supp}, including, the posterior distribution corner plot.
+The posterior distribution corner plot is provided in Appendix \ref{As:supp}.